sungiant/zenith/README.md

  * [cats][cats] for functional patterns
  * [simulacrum][simulacrum] for minimizing typeclass boilerplate
  * [nscala-time][nscala-time] for Joda Time
- * ...and of course a pure functional subset of the Scala language.

 An implementation of Zenith's abstract network layer is provided in a seperate package `zenith-netty` that additionally depends upon: